 PHP code is difficult to debug if you have errors.
-Write the program incrementally, adding small pieces of code to a working page, and not advancing until you have tested the new code.
+Xdebug may help.
+Also, you should write the program incrementally, adding small pieces of code to a working page, and not advancing until you have tested the new code.
 We suggest that get your page to display a single film (such as princessbride or tmnt2) first, then generalize it for other films.
 None of your code should refer to specific names of films such as princessbride.
 The following built-in PHP functions may be helpful:

-- ▲ count returns the number of elements in an array - A explode- breaks apart a string into an array of smaller strings based on a delimiter - ▲ file reads the lines of a file and returns them as an array - ▲ glob given a file path or wildcard such as "foo/bar/.jpg", returns an array of matching file names - List unpacks an array into a set of variables; useful for dealing with fixed-size arrays of data - trim removes whitespace at the start/end of a string (gets rid of stray spaces in output)
+''' count- returns the number of elements in an array explode - breaks apart a string into an array of smaller strings based on a delimiter file - reads the lines of a file and returns them as an array glob - given a file path or wildcard such as "foo/bar/.jpg", returns an array of matching file names list - unpacks an array into a set of variables; useful for dealing with fixed-size arrays of data trim - removes whitespace at the start/end of a string (gets rid of stray spaces in output) print_r - prints the elements of an array. '''